Nio Ko Bokk — surfer at golden sunset, Dakar

 Beauty first.
 Plant the tension inside the warmth.

-Open with the ocean at its most alive — surfing, community, rhythm.
+Open with the ocean at its most alive.
+Surfing, community, rhythm.
 Make the audience fall in love with this world before complicating it.
 Then the pivot: the mother's voice.
-Her plea that Pape never get on the boats — a single human detail that transforms the abstract migration crisis into something felt.
+Her plea that Pape never get on the boats.
+A single human detail that transforms the abstract migration crisis into something felt.

 Act 02 The Ocean That Takes Theme: Confronting the dream